khoih-prog/GSM_Generic/README.md

 - `~/.arduino15/packages/STM32/hardware/stm32/1.9.0/variants/NUCLEO_L053R8/variant.h` for Nucleo-64 NUCLEO_L053R8.

 Whenever a new version is installed, remember to copy this file into the new version directory.
-For example, new version is x.yy.zz, theses files must be copied into the corresponding directory:
+For example, new version is x.yy.zz, these files must be copied into the corresponding directory:

 - `~/.arduino15/packages/STM32/hardware/stm32/x.yy.zz/variants/NUCLEO_F767ZI/variant.h`
 - `~/.arduino15/packages/STM32/hardware/stm32/x.yy.zz/variants/NUCLEO_L053R8/variant.h`